 The COVID-19 crisis has given many of us on lockdown a chance to spring clean (like we never have before) and declutter our closets, I am all for getting rid of stuff you don’t want, ethically of course, but donation centers are having a tough time with all the trash people are dumping, so here’s a look at What To Do With Your Clothing Donations Right Now!

-Diabetes Canada – who normally accepts donations – stopped pickups and closed donations bins back in March, but that has not stopped people from dropping off bags and bags of unwanted things.
+Diabetes Canada – which normally accepts donations – stopped pickups and closed donations bins back in March, but that has not stopped people from dropping off bags and bags of unwanted things.

 “The current donations at the donation bins and, in some unfortunate instances the dumping of garbage at donation bins, is posing a serious health and safety issue,” said Diabetes Canada in an open letter to city officials.

-Other donations centers like Value Village and the Salvation Army are seeing the same disturbing trend.
-Click here to see video of this trend.
+Other donation centers like Value Village and the Salvation Army are seeing the same disturbing trend.
+CTV covered this in a news report.